 The “Nobody’s Got Time For That” Tvorog Recipe

 Once again we are going to add acid to milk ourselves, but this time we will use a more concentrated option: lime or lemon juice.
-Acid works slow if you leave milk at cold or room temperature (as we have seen in the previous recipe, it took 48 hours), so in order to speed up the process we need to heat the milk up.
+Acid works slow if you leave milk at cold or room temperature (as we have seen in the previous recipe, it took over 48 hours), so in order to speed up the process we need to heat the milk up.
 Then the separation of whey happens within minutes.
 The only disadvantage is that the yield in this recipe is low: approximately 2 cups of cottage cheese from 1/2 gallon of milk (check the recipe below).

 The Science Behind Making Russian Tvorog